johnwargo/moddable-helper/readme.md

 mddbl wipe m5fire
 ```

-## Planned Features

-* Implement a command-line option to add a module to the configuration file
-* Implement a command-line option to add a target to the configuration file
-* Add support for other `mcconfig` and `mcrun` command-line parameters
-* Anything else I come up with as I work with the Moddable SDK

 ***

 You can find information on many different topics on my [personal blog](http://www.johnwargo.com).
 Learn about all of my publications at [John Wargo Books](http://www.johnwargobooks.com).